rgargi/python-practice/app01/app_todo/app_todo.md

 We have a graphical user interface for the task management app.
 We are using a python third party library (see pypy.org -> FreeSimpleGUI) to create buttons.

 The course suggested FreeSimpleGUI, but I am trying with Tkinter as it is a python standard library.

+## Issues

+- disable add button while editing list x Edit button errors out when no item from list is selected (used try/except) x double clicking on the task entry removes all other words (solved by exportselection) x double clicking on the task entry focuses on entry box (solved by exportselection)